ngerakines/k8s-workflow-deploy/README.md

 # k8s-workflow-deploy

-This is a Kubernetes controller that updates groups of deployments using Workflow definitions.
+`workflow-deploy` is a Kubernetes controller that updates groups of deployments using Workflow definitions.

 Use case: You have a bunch of the same deployments across multiple namespaces that you want to update safely in parallel.